 She left some 430 vachanas (type of poems) that are read to this day.
 Those vachanas, along with two of her short writings, are considered some of the best pieces of Kannada-language literature.
 Today she is considered a social reformer and is worshiped as a saint in India.

-Sor Juana Inés de la Cruz.
+Sor Juana Ines de la Cruz.
 New Spain (modern Mexico), c.
 1651 – 1695.

 Eventually the vicereine Leonor Carreto, marquise of Mancera, heard about the girl and asked the 14-year-old to be her lady-in-waiting.
 Juana, witty and charming, was a hit in court.
-She was supposed to find a husband, but due to what she called her “total disinclination to marriage,” and her love of knowledge, at twenty she decided to become a nun.
-That way she would have free time to study.
+She was supposed to find a husband there, but due to what she called her “total disinclination to marriage” and her love of knowledge, at twenty she decided to become a nun instead.
+She figured that as a nun she would have free time to study.

-The intellectual nun

 Sor Juana, the intellectual nun

-She had a spacious apartment for herself, and her private library was one of the largest of the Americas at the time.
+She had a spacious apartment for herself, and her private library was one of the largest in the Americas at the time.
 In her rooms she received friends from court, including intellectuals and her protectors, the new viceroy Tomás de la Cerda, marquis of Laguna, and his wife Luisa Manrique de Lara, countess of Paredes.

-Defense of knowledge and legacy
+Juana’s defense of knowledge and legacy

-After her protectors returned to Spain in 1688 Juana was attacked by church officials for her lack of religious zeal.
+After her protectors, the viceroy and his wife, returned to Spain in 1688 Juana was attacked by church officials for her lack of religious zeal.
 The bishop of Puebla published an open letter addressed to her, under the pen name Sor Filotea (“Sister Filotea”), urging her to shy away from mundane knowledge.

 Juana’s reply to the letter is a rigorous argument that defends a woman’s right to knowledge and defends learning as a path to reach God.